Artoria2e5/PRCoords/README.md

 Or tinker with 32-bit floats and fixed-point numbers.
 Or try approximation tools like [Sollya](http://sollya.gforge.inria.fr/) or [MC++](https://omega-icl.github.io/mcpp/).
 Really, just search on the Internet for "\<language\> Taylor Chebyshev Model".
 You only need less than 1e-6 error on a [not-very-large slice](https://github.com/Artoria2e5/PRCoords/blob/a3a8bb8/js/PRCoords.js#L91) of the Earth anyways.

-I threw TaylorModels.jl at GCJ-02, and got decent results out of it.
+I threw TaylorModels.jl at GCJ-02, and got ~~decent~~ results out of it.
 Still too lazy to put it in code though.
 Check out [approx/approx.ipynb](https://github.com/Artoria2e5/PRCoords/blob/master/approx/approx.ipynb).
+(Nope, not decent.
+Gotta do it properly some day, just don't use the notebook and expect it to work!)

 Physical PRCoords
 -----------------